bromidr/bromidr.github.io/_posts/2018-12-12-parable-of-the-sower.md

 > Now the parable is this: The seed is the word of God.
-Those by the wayside are the ones who hear; then the devil comes and takes away the word out of their hearts, lest they should believe and be saved.
-(Luke 8:11–12 NKJV)
+Those by the wayside are the ones who hear; then the devil comes and takes away the word out of their hearts, lest they should believe and be saved. <cite>Luke 8:11–12 NKJV</cite>

 As mentioned in the previous story, you may cultivate a relationship with the Lord God by regularly praying to and communing with Him.
 And through this